Step 1. BOM checking

 Step 8.
 X-ray inspection and visual inspection

-The mounted PCBs will be transferred into an X-ray machine to detect if there are any soldering defects, and then an experienced technician inspects some samples visually.
+The mounted PCBs will be transferred into an X-ray machine to detect if there are any soldering defects, and then an experienced technician will inspect some samples visually.
 The PCBs won’t go to the next step until everything is okay.

 Step 9.
 Reflow soldering